 In March 2016, the FASB issued Accounting Standards Update 2016-09 ("ASU 2016-09") that changes the accounting for certain aspects of share-based payments to employees.
 The new guidance requires all income tax effects of awards to be recognized in the income statement when the awards vest or are settled.
 It also allows an employer to repurchase more of an employee's shares than it can today for tax withholding purposes without triggering liability accounting and to make a policy election for forfeitures as they occur.
 The guidance is effective for public business entities for fiscal years beginning after December 15, 2016, and interim periods within those years.
 Early adoption is permitted.
-We are currently evaluating the impact ASU 2016-09 will have on our consolidated financial statements and related disclosures.
+We began a detailed assessment of the impact that this guidance will have on our consolidated financial statements and related disclosures, and our analysis is ongoing.